datagraft/geo-converter/README.md

 * Java 1.8.x
 * Maven 3.x

 This is currently under **development**.
-Expect breaking changing until stable version is finalised
+Expect breaking changes until a stable version is finalized